v8/v8.dev/src/docs/contribute.md

 git cl presubmit
 ```

-The presubmit script uses a linter from Google, [cpplint.py](https://raw.githubusercontent.com/google/styleguide/gh-pages/cpplint/cpplint.py).
-It is part of [`depot_tools`](https://dev.chromium.org/developers/how-tos/install-depot-tools), and it must be in your `PATH` -- so if you have depot_tools in your `PATH`, everything should just work.
+The presubmit script uses a linter from Google, [`cpplint.py`](https://raw.githubusercontent.com/google/styleguide/gh-pages/cpplint/cpplint.py).
+It is part of [`depot_tools`](https://dev.chromium.org/developers/how-tos/install-depot-tools), and it must be in your `PATH` — so if you have `depot_tools` in your `PATH`, everything should just work.

 ### Upload to V8’s codereview tool